mheydasch/graph_app/README.md

 First the class Experiment_data needs to be initiated with the path to your data, then the normalize_tracks() function needs to be called and then the Experiment_data.tracks object needs to be saved as a csv.

+If you want to make changes to the script it is reccomended to change debug in if __name__ == '__main__':
+    app.run_server(debug=False)

+to True.
+In addition there is a testmode flag for the graph plotting in the function plot_graph().
+If you are having large datasets you should set this to True for faster testing.
+What this flag does is defined in the plotting functions.
+Depending on the size of your data you might want to change the subsetting of data.
+After starting the app you can click on the Callback Graph, next to the Errors to see a rough overview of the apps logic.
+The app is split in four main files. app_launcher.py contains the html layout and all the callbacks of the app.

+menu_definitions.py contains the definitions for most menus, buttons and other input options.

+graph_defintions.py contains